-Serbia exclusive: RES project has a budget for financing; citizens pay RES tax thru their electricity bills2.
-December 2014. / News Serbia Energy
+Serbia exclusive: RES project has a budget for financing; citizens pay RES tax thru their electricity bills, News Serbia Energy

 Citizens of Serbia all finance the construction of hydro power plants and wind parks- citizens pay the fee for the “green” energy through the electricity bill.
 Experts believes that the current feed-in tariffs in Serbia could be considered as satisfactory in terms of project feasibility.
 Most citizens of Serbia are not aware that they also pay the fee to investors of renewable energy sources (RES) through the electricity bill every month.
 This practically means that we pay for the construction of the wind farms, solar power plants, and small hydro power plants every month.

 Although it is not the only fee paid by the citizens, the new look of the bill from February this year has raised the question of the RES fee significance.
 Namely, this fee has arisen from the Decree on the amount of special fee for incentive, Decree on Incentive Measures for Privileged Energy Producers and Decree on methods of calculation and allocation of funds collected for purpose of incentive remuneration for privileged power producers.
 It is a compensation for subsidized electricity from renewable energy sources in the amount of 0.081RSD per kilowatt-hour.
 On average, natural persons monthly pay from 16 to 66 RSD, depending on the consumption.
 All the money from these fees goes into a special account from which the electricity from renewable energy sources is paid, purchased from the privileged producers at subsidized prices (so-called “feed-in” tariffs).